Holonomy limits of complex projective structures: The Morgan-Shalen compactification and straight maps

 \subsection{Proof of Theorem \ref{thm:main-folding}}

 We have a divergent sequence $\phi_n$ with projective limit $\phi$ and an accumulation point $[\ell]$ of $\hol(\phi_n)$ in the Morgan-Shalen boundary of $\X(\Pi)$.
-Pass to a subsequence (still called $\phi_n$) so that $\hol(\phi_n)$ converges to $[\ell]$, and so that the actions of $\Pi$ on $\H^3$ induced by $\hol(\phi_n)$ converge in the sense of Theorem \ref{thm:bestvina-convergence} to a minimal action on an $\R$-tree $T_\infty$ representing $[\ell]$.
-Taking a further subsequence, Theorem \ref{thm:main-convergence} implies the existence of an equivariant straight map $\Tilde{X} \to T_\infty$. \qedsymbol
+Pass to a subsequence (still called $\phi_n$) so that $\hol(\phi_n)$ converges to $[\ell]$.
+Theorem \ref{thm:limit-of-epstein-maps} gives an $\R$-tree representing $[\ell]$, which we denote by $T_0$, and an equivariant map $\ep_\infty : \Tilde{X} \to T_0$.
+Let $T = \ep_\infty(\Tilde{X})$ denote the image of this map, which by equivariance is also an $\R$-tree carrying an isometric action of $\Pi$.
+Passing to an invariant subtree does not change the translation length function of a group action (\cite[II.2.2 and II.2.12]{morgan-shalen:valuations-trees}), so $T$ also represents $[\ell]$.
+Part (ii) of Theorem \ref{thm:limit-of-epstein-maps} shows that the surjective map $\ep_\infty : \Tilde{X} \to T$ satisfies the hypotheses of Lemma \ref{lem:straightness} and hence gives a surjective, equivariant straight map $T_\phi \to T$. \qedsymbol